 When my son was small, I was always on the look out for fun Art Projects for Kids!
+Here’s a solution for what to do with kids art.
 Creative Contributor Colleen from Lemon Thistle is in the thick of it with busy twin toddlers and a newborn.
 Today she’s showing us how she created art projects for kids to keep her littles engaged.
 Another great project with children is making these DIY Earth Day Crayons!
+And this Baby Shoe Growth Chart will keep those memories alive.

 Art Projects for Kids